hydratk/hydratk-lib-numeric/doc/rst/install/lib/numeric.rst

 Upgrade
 =======

 Use same procedure as for installation.
-Command options --upgrade (pip, easy_install) or --force (setup.py) are not necessary.
+Use command option --upgrade for pip, easy_install, --force for setup.py.

 Uninstall
 =========

-Run command htkuninstall numeric.
+Run command htkuninstall.
+Use option -y if you want to uninstall also dependent Python modules (for advanced user).